 State of Hawaiʻi B Plus Scholarship

 The State of Hawaiʻi B Plus Scholarship is available to undergraduate students who graduated from a State of Hawai'i public high school after 2005 and earned a cumulative grade point average of 3.0 or higher based on high school transcripts.
 Students must have completed a rigorous high school curriculum and demonstrate financial need based on information provided on your FAFSA.
 The maximum annual UHM award is $2,000 and requires full-time enrollment to receive this scholarship.
 Depending upon available funding, scholarships may be renewed annually for students who maintain satisfactory academic progress up to four years.
 Funding is limited.

 Teacher Education Assistance for College and Higher Education Grant (TEACH)

 The New Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides up to $4000 per year for Undergraduate and Graduate students who intend to teach full time in high need subject areas for at least four years at schools that serve students from low-income families.
-The Federal Student Aid TEACH Grant information and Fact Sheet is available at: http://studentaid.ed.gov/PORTALSWebApp/students/english/TEACH.jsp .
+The Federal Student Aid TEACH Grant information is available at: https://studentaid.ed.gov/sa/types/grants-scholarships/teach .

 Teaching Obligation – Agreement to Serve